 This subtopic provides guidance on general and preliminary considerations in relation to managing a claim before the Irish courts.

 Practice Note: Ireland—Progressing and managing a High Court civil claim discusses the steps to be taken in progressing and managing a civil claim in Ireland after the lodging of pleadings and before the fixing of a substantive hearing in the High Court.
 Irish civil procedure provides for a number of procedural rules depending on the nature of the claim and the court in which the case is heard.
-This Practice Note will consider the specific procedural rules under the following types of civil summonses: plenary summons, summary summons, special summons and personal injuries summons
+This Practice Note considers the specific procedural rules under the following types of civil summonses: plenary summons, summary summons, special summons and personal injuries summons

 Practice Note: Ireland—Incidental applications in civil proceedings deals with incidental applications which are made to a court.
 It covers the addition, substitution and removal of parties, including third and fourth parties, and the correction of errors in the title of proceedings.
+The factors which must be considered when changing parties in personal injury actions are discussed in light of recent case law and statutes which particularly affect this area.
+The procedure for amending

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.